-In a philosophy very similar to that of Seth Godin and the successful team at Akimbo, a huge part of WeAreNoCode’s approach to learning experience design is built around learning action rather than theory.
-When learning is optimized to learn by action, by doing, and by experience rather than by reading text or listening to a lecture, it can become a habit.
+In a philosophy very similar to that of Seth Godin and the successful team at Akimbo, a huge part of WeAreNoCode's approach to learning experience design is built around learning action rather than theory.
+When learning is optimized to learn by action, by doing, and by experience rather than by just time reading text or the videos or listening to a lecture, it can become a habit.
 It becomes second nature.
-That’s when learning becomes active rather than passive.
+That's when learning becomes active rather than passive.

 Get learners stared for free first

 It may sound counterintuitive, but creating high-quality content and putting it out into the world for free brings people in to join your learning community.
 It gives them an idea of who you are, what your goals are, and what learners can expect from your live learning opportunities.
 WeAreNoCode uses this approach to help identify what their learners are really looking for.

 “Create valuable free stuff to get people into your world.
 We have a free course which essentially outlines all the steps that we teach in depth so that people can get an understanding of what they're getting into when it comes to the process of launching stuff.”

 Curate a larger community (and smaller ones within it)

 There's nothing more powerful than a learning community that's gaining valuable insight alongside one another.
 When you've created a wonderful product, the community curates itself.